richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 ByteProcessor FIND_LF = new IndexOfProcessor(LINE_FEED);
 ```

-This seems like such a narrow conduit to pipe data through, and here abstraction totally prevents doing something efficient.
+This seems like such a narrow conduit to pipe data through, and maximum efficiency is precluded by abstraction here.
 Ultimately, we have APIs like this in Java because people (rightly) don't want to copy data, but the language lacks `const` semantics.
-Hiding data and restricting access to it to tiny peepholes prevents getting anywhere near saturation of the hardware, and only much smarter JIT compilation (better inlining, better at spotting and rewriting idioms) could compensate for this.
+Hiding data and funneling it through tiny crevices prevents saturation of the hardware, and only much smarter JIT compilation (better inlining, better at spotting and rewriting idioms) could compensate for this.
+Narrow cross-boundary data transfer will limit opportunities to exploit explicit vectorisation when it becomes available.

 ### Vectorisation?

 The branch-free algorithm is scalable in that it can mark bytes (that is, set interesting bytes to `0x80`) in as wide a word as you like.
 With AVX-512 this means processing 64 bytes in parallel, which could be quite effective for large inputs.
-The problem with vectorising the process is finding the leftmost tagged bit, because there's no built-in way of extracting it from the vector.
+Finding the leftmost tagged bit does not have a straightforward vector analogue, because there's no built-in way of extracting the number of leading zeroes of the entire vector.
 However, whenever there is no match, a zero vector will be produced, which can be tested.
 When a non-zero vector is produced, the scalar values can be extracted and `Long.numberOfLeadingZeros` can be used to get the position of the tag bit.
 This isn't branch-free, but it reduces the number of branches by a factor of the vector width.

 This is the implementation based on a recent build (`50726e922bab01766162bdc1e28fc0a97725d3f0`) of the [vectorIntrinsics branch](https://github.com/openjdk/panama/tree/vectorIntrinsics) of the Vector API.

 ```java
 public static int firstZeroByte(byte[] data) {